-If you plan on retiring prior to Medicare, health care insurance is a huge concern.
+If you plan on retiring before Medicare, health care insurance is a considerable concern.
 Many folks will try to get Premium ACA Tax Credits to lower their health insurance bill.
-In order to get these credits, you need to understand MAGI.
+To get these credits, you need to understand MAGI.

 Let’s learn how to calculate MAGI for IRMAA and ACA Credits!

-If you are interested in other retirement hacks, makes sure you get your free retirement checklist.
+If you are interested in other retirement hacks, make sure you get your free retirement checklist.

 Cliff Penalty Warning!

 Both of these, Premium ACA Tax Credits and IRMAA, are cliffs penalties.

 One dollar over the cliff, and you have to pay IRMAA surcharges for an entire year.
 Similarly, misestimate your MAGI by one dollar with Premium ACA Tax Credits, and you owe the IRS all of the credits you received last year!
 This can easily double healthcare expenses.

 Most articles skip over the step of actually calculating MAGI.
 MAGI calculation is essential!
 Especially when you talk about the difference a dollar can make with a cliff penality.

 With the ACA, the IRS pays Premium Tax Credits to your insurance company every month to lower the cost of your insurance.